Nyphakosi/unusual_color_operations/README.md

 a (to be) collection of non-standard color operations

 so far:
-- hue reflection, reflects the hue wheel across a given angle
+- hue reflection, reflects the hsv hue wheel across a given angle
-- color conjugation, swapping the largest two color channels
+- color conjugation, swapping the largest two rgb color channels

 usage: cargo run -- filepath